Recreating a childhood favorite!

 Notes

-• To Store: Keep leftovers in an airtight container on the counter for up to 1 to 2 days or in the fridge for up to 4 to 5 days.
+• Storage: Muffins will keep at room temperature in an airtight container for up to 2 days, or in the refrigerator for up to 5 days.

 Nutrition